 In 1994 Georg and Daphne were married and lived in Berkeley until moving to Hardwick in 2001.
 Their son Stevie and his family live in California.
 In Vermont, Georg loved playing Pitch with folks in Mackville and reveled in his transformation to Farmer Georg trying his hand at raising pigs, turkeys, meat birds, layers, guinea fowl, ducks and geese.
 He grew hundreds of pounds of garlic planted in perfectly square beds and helped a group of neighborhood teenagers set up a sugaring operation in one of the outbuildings on his farm.

 Georg loved and was loved by many members of the Hardwick community, as in all the communities he belonged to in Mexico, Sydney, and Berkeley.
 He loved to tell really bad puns and to teach young children where their nostrils were.
 He is survived by his wife, Daphne, his brother and sister-in-law Tomás and Bridget Kalmar, his sister and brother-in-law Alice and Rodney Kingsnorth, his daughter and son-in-law Ana and Brad Kalmar-Bailey, his daughter and daughter-in-law, Tanya and Liz Stephens-Kalmar, his son and daughter-in-law, Steve Myotte and Pere Carcache, his beloved grandchildren: Zach, Teddy, Ellie-Rose, Andrea and Alex and many nephews and nieces.

 To celebrate Georg’s life a party will be held at his home in the Spring on Hopkins Hill Rd.
 In lieu of flowers donations may be made to the Florence Immigrant and Refugee Rights Project, https://firrp.org.

-To send flowers to Georg's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Georg M Kalmar, please visit our floral store.